BernardGreenberg/NXSYS/DocSource/RelayLanguage.md

 `Help-string` will be taken as help text to be displayed as text, unless it starts with `@`, in which case will be taken as a pathname (relative to the `.trk`-containing directory) of a text file containing the documentation text.

 The third argument is optional, and only recognized by 2.6 and newer (it will be ignored by earlier versions).
 If supplied, it must be a string starting with `@` and ending with `.html`.
-The application will web-browse that file in the containing directory, in the HTML help viewer on the Mac and the system browser on Windows (If you want it to work on both versions, you must supply a real text file, too).
+The application will web-browse that file in the containing directory, in the HTML help viewer on the Mac and the system browser on Windows (If you want it to work on older versions, you must supply a real text file, too).

 These next two property pairs are only recognized in NXSYS 2.5.0 and newer, and, by careful contract, are *ignored* by earlier versions: